7 Knowledge Mobilization

 7.8 I am hosting a workshop or conference.
 Can Laurier help me with event registration and payment collection?

 Laurier has an institutional EventBrite account for event registration and payment collection.
-To request event registration/payment facilitation through EventBrite, fill out this form: Permissions Request Form
+Check out ICT’s resource page on Connect to request access for your event.

 7.9 Which Laurier knowledge mobilization networks and tools can I use?